iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

-* The emergency proposal starts as a phase 2 poll with a poll duration of 48 hours.
+* The emergency proposal starts directly as a phase 2 poll with a poll duration of 7 days.
 * This poll must reach 200 votes in favor of the option “Accept this emergency proposal!
-Do not execute proposal (unique identifier)” to be moved further into a phase 3 vote
+Do not execute proposal (unique identifier of the proposal it chalenges)” to be moved further into a phase 3 vote.
-* If the poll fails to reach enough votes in favor of the proposal, the emergency proposal is declined and will be archived by a moderator
+* If the poll fails to reach enough votes in favor of the proposal, the emergency proposal is declined and will be archived by a moderator.

 ##### **Requirements for a successful emergency move against a proposal:**